yebekhe/SubConvertor/README.md

 subconverter.com?url=https://dler.cloud/subscribe/ABCDE&type=meta
 ```

-This will create a new file called `ABCDE.meta` in the current directory.
-This file will contain the converted Clash.Meta subscription.
+This will print converted Clash.Meta subscription.

 Finally, you can use the following command to convert a V2Ray subscription into Surfboard format: